GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/README_BigQuery_to_Elasticsearch.md

 * **useLegacySql** : Set to true to use legacy SQL.
 This parameter only applies when using the `query` parameter.
 Defaults to: false.
 * **queryLocation** : Needed when reading from an authorized view without underlying table's permission.
 (Example: US).
 * **queryTempDataset** : With this option, you can set an existing dataset to create the temporary table to store the results of the query.
 (Example: temp_dataset).
+* **KMSEncryptionKey** : If reading from BigQuery using query source, use this Cloud KMS key to encrypt any temporary tables created.
+(Example: projects/your-project/locations/global/keyRings/your-keyring/cryptoKeys/your-key).
 * **elasticsearchUsername** : The Elasticsearch username to authenticate with.
 If specified, the value of 'apiKey' is ignored.
 * **elasticsearchPassword** : The Elasticsearch password to authenticate with.
 If specified, the value of 'apiKey' is ignored.
 * **batchSize** : The batch size in number of documents.
 Defaults to: 1000.